 The retractable style also doesn't allow for much control over your dog; they have lots of freedom with the extended length, but you can't easily reel them in.
 With all that distance between you and them, they can easily walk into the street ahead of you, or around the corner right into a potentially dangerous situation.
 Oftentimes, dogs on a retractable leash practice very rude greetings of other dogs and people, rushing up to them with their owner far behind and unable to prevent jumping on people or intervene if the dogs don't get along.

 I don't recommend the use of retractable leashes, but that doesn't mean you can't use one responsibly if you choose.
 Retractable leashes should only be used if your dog is well-trained to not pull on leash and if you are in the appropriate environment, such as the beach or a large open field where the cord can't be caught on anything and rip.
-I much prefer a long-lead style leash to a retractable leash when I want my dog to have more freedom but still be attached to me, like this 30-foot long lead by SportDog.
+I much prefer a long-lead style leash to a retractable leash when I want my dog to have more freedom but still be attached to me, like this biothane long leash from Viper or this bright (and easy-to-see) long lead from Nimble.

 Chain leashes are recommended primarily for dogs that like to chew on their leash.
 While nylon, leather, or rope leashes might be too enticing for your puppy and can't withstand much chewing, chain leashes replace the leash length with steel chain links.
 This discourages chewing since it doesn't taste or feel that great when chewed.
 Dogs are unable to chew through the metal and ruin the leash.